jyang-cpr/cpr-platform-sphinx-tutorials/doc/Installing.rst

 6. Once the computer turns off, remove the USB drive and turn on the computer.
 It will now be running your fresh installation of Ubuntu 20.04 (Focal) with ROS Noetic, as well as your PLATFORM-specific packages.

-7. The PLATFORM bringup service must be configured.
+7. Install PLATFORM's ``robot_upstart`` job and configure the PLATFORM bringup service, so that ROS will launch each time the robot starts.
 In terminal, run:

 .. code-block:: bash

   rosrun PLATFORM_bringup install
   sudo systemctl daemon-reload

-8. Finally, start ROS.
+8. Finally, start ROS for the first time.
 In terminal, run:

 .. code-block:: bash